top of page

 The adjective 'sultry' has an etymology that can be traced back to Old English and Old Norse.
 It is derived from the Old English word 'syltran,' which means 'to burn' or 'to glow,' and it is related to the Old Norse word 'sultr,' meaning 'oppressive heat.'
 Over time, 'sultry' evolved to describe weather or conditions that are oppressively hot and humid, often making people feel uncomfortable and drained.
 The connection between 'sultry' and the idea of burning or oppressive heat reflects the discomfort associated with such weather conditions.
 Its etymology, with roots in both Old English and Old Norse, underscores the intense and uncomfortable nature of sultry weather, emphasizing the sensation of burning and heat that it brings.

-Find the meaning of sultry
+Quiz: Find the meaning of the adjective sultry:

 Try Again!